hanshoglund/vitry/manual.md

 ## About this manual

-This manual is unfortunately very brief, and requires some knowledge of programming and music theory to be fully comprehended.
+This manual is the most comprehensive description of Vitry at the moment.
+It may require some knowledge of programming and music theory.
 Some more accesible tutorials should be added in the future.

-# First steps

-## Building and installing

-Vitry targets the [Java Virtual Machine](http://en.wikipedia.org/wiki/Java_Virtual_Machine), and may be used with almost any operating system.
-The only dependency is the Java runtime environment.
-The build requirements are [Git](http://git-scm.com/) and [Apache Ant](http://ant.apache.org/).
-You may check if these are installed as follows:

-    $ java
-    $ git
-    $ ant

-If not, download and install from the sites above or through your package management system.

-As soon as the build requirements are in place, do:

-    $ git clone git@github.com:hanshoglund/vitry.git
-    $ cd vitry
-    $ ant
-    $ sudo ant install

-Or if you are on Windows:

-    $ git clone git@github.com:hanshoglund/vitry.git
-    $ cd vitry
-    $ ant
-    $ ant install

-You may append a directory to the install command.

-## The interpreter

-The interpreter is typically the simplest way to interact with Vitry.
-To run it, simply type `vitry`.

-TODO

-The interpreter also accepts special commands commenced by a colon.
-These are not part of the Vitry language, but exist for ease of use in the interpreter.

-## Scripts and compilation

-While the interpreter provides a simple way to experiment and test out code, larger projects will require writing code in files.
-Vitry accepts text files or precompiled class files for execution.
-The only difference between the two is that class files may execute somewhat faster.

-Vitry code is written in standard text files.
-Only the UTF-8 encoding is accepted.
-File names typically have the `.vitry` suffix, allthough this is not required.
-There is no difference between the kind of expressions allowed in the interpreter and in file source code except that the interpreter commands are not allowed in files.
-Vitry files may have a shebang line, allowing them to be executed in standard Unix shells.

-In a large Vitry project, most source code files will be used to define modules and implicits.
-To make an executable program a module containin a main function is required.

-    in myApp
-      main = do
-        prompt "Please enter your name:"
-        post + ("Hello " ++ _)

-To excute a script, simply use:

-    $ vitry hello.vitry

 # The language

 Vitry is a functional programming language.
 Well known languages of this type include Lisp, ML and Haskell.
-Like these languages, Vitry is centered around functions, values and expressions.
+Like these languages, Vitry is centered around the notions of functions, values and expressions.
 Imperative  operations are possible but not required except for basic input and output tasks.

 The lexical conventions are very simple.
 There kinds of tokens are spaces, line breaks, keywords, operators and delimiters as well as literals for symbols, strings and numbers.
 Indentation levels are rewritten as delimiters before interpretation, allowing nested expressions to be written without a large amount of parentheses.
 Thus indentation may be ommited altogether in generated code.
 For details on the lexical sytax, see the final chapter of this manual.

 ## Expressions